TheMindVirus/liquorice/README.md

 from the Host OS of which hasn't started yet.

 Raw GPIO is the way to go, it's considerably less complicated and Raw LED's can be swapped out.
-GPIO on Pi is possible, but not as straightforward as it could be.
+GPIO on the Pi is possible, but not as straight-forward as it could be.
-Instead of writing to 1 register you have to write to 3 per pin to set it up, but that's the job of a DXE driver.
-That part has already been written, as has UART in the same way, but still lots more setup involved than necessary.
+Instead of writing to 1 register, you have to write to 3 per pin to set it up.
+That would be job of a UEFI DXE driver and the code to do that has already been written.
+The same goes for the Serial Port driver, but still lots more setup involved than necessary.

 What would be really neat is a display powered directly by UART so you could send "A", "A" and it would update accordingly, or "\n" to clear it.